Prdsilva80/Projeto-05-Grid/Readme.md

 ---

-## 👨‍🎓 O que aprendi
+## 👨‍🎓 What I learned

-- Encaixando a imagem e sobrepondo o texto
+- Fitting the image and overlaying the text
-- Transições e transformações
+- Transitions and transformations
-- Animações com o CSS
+- Animations with CSS
-- Versão desktop com CSS Grid
+- Desktop version with CSS Grid
-- Usar filtros nas imagens com o CSS
+- Use filters on images with CSS
-- Ajustando textos com o Css Clamp
+- Tuning texts with Css Clamp

 ---

-## 📧 Contato
+## 📧 Contact

 <a href = "mailto:probertos717@gmail.com"><img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" target="_blank">